nuno407/terraform-provider-aws/frontend/README.md

 Those script / command definitions can be found in the `package.json`.

+## How to run the tests locally

+To run the tests please do:

+`npm run test-headless`

+Please note that if you are under `WSL` you should have chrome (installation steps [here](https://scottspence.com/posts/use-chrome-in-ubuntu-wsl)) installed. and then set the `CHROME_BIN` variable.

+`CHROME_BIN=/usr/bin/google-chrome npm run test-headless`

 # Deployment

 For a deployment in a docker environment, e.g. Kubernetes or docker compose, the Dockerfile build needs to be executed first.